skip to content

 • an eligible former partner who is legally married to, but separated from, a veteran and who meets a number of requirements.

-More information may also be located on the Department of Veterans' Affairs website, including the factsheet 'Factsheet IS01 - Service Pension Overview'.
+More information can be found on the Department of Veterans' Affairs website, including a Service Pension Overview.

 Can a person receive both the Service Pension and the Age Pension?